The Kosher Hub – Find the Best Kosher Foods Online

 📖 The Book of Lamentations (Eichah)

-On the night of Tisha B'Av, the Book of Lamentations (Megillat Eichah) is chanted in synagogue to a mournful melody.
-Eichah mourns the destruction of Jerusalem and the exile of the Jewish people.
-It is one of the most moving and distinctive services of the Jewish year.
+On the night of Tisha B'Av, Megillat Eichah is chanted in synagogue to a mournful melody.
+It mourns the destruction of Jerusalem and the exile of the Jewish people — one of the most moving and distinctive services of the Jewish year.

 📜 Kinot — Lamentations & Elegies

-During the morning Shacharit service, Kinot (liturgical laments and elegies) are recited.
-These ancient and medieval poems mourn the Temple, Jewish persecutions, the Crusades, and other national tragedies.
+During the morning Shacharit service, Kinot (liturgical laments) are recited — ancient and medieval poems mourning the Temple, Jewish persecutions and national tragedies.
 Many communities use the ArtScroll Kinot with English translation and commentary to follow along meaningfully.

 🪑 Sitting Low

-Torah study is generally restricted on Tisha B'Av (as it brings joy), except for texts related to mourning, destruction and exile — such as the Book of Job, Lamentations, Jeremiah, and the laws of Tisha B'Av itself.
+Torah study is restricted on Tisha B'Av as it brings joy — except for the Book of Job, Lamentations, Jeremiah, and the laws of Tisha B'Av itself.
 Watching historically appropriate documentaries about the Temple or Jewish history is considered fitting for the day.

 🙏 Prayers & Blessings of Tisha B'Av